yzziizzy/EACSMB/DEVELOPMENT.md

 ## Bugs
 * Terrain culling in the tessellation shader sometimes has false positives (blank areas on the screen).
-* Specular lighting algorithm is broken. (shading.glsl)
 * segfault when custom decal start/end points are the same.
-* Calculate correct shader error message line numbers.
-* Texture splatting on terrain is bad.
+* Texture splatting on terrain is slow.
+Seems to be the indirect texture fetches.
-* Selection pass is laggy but it shouldn't be.
-It's in the rendering, not the async pixel download.
-It might be in the render loop sleep timer; drawing the terrain should only take a few ms.
 * mCopy and the memcpy inside it have src/dst backwards but all usage needs to be fixed too...
 * Distance culling on CPU side needs to handle shadow passes properly
 * Bias calculation on shadows is terrible.
 Trees do not shadow themselves.